MeTavi/TAT_doc/docs/Setup_Guide/data_requirement.md

 ### Ticketing data
 Ticketing data includes transactions and trip stop timing data, provided in separate files, each containing one month's worth of data.
 This data captures the details of actual trips and serves as the main source for estimating load and travel time, which are reported at different levels of aggregation in the final visualisation.

 Since there is no clear naming convention when the files are received, the user should create a folder named in the format `<YYYYMM>`, corresponding to the data's month and year, and place both files in that folder.
-The files must then be renamed according to the naming conventions explained below and placed in the appropriate folders.
+The files must then be renamed according to the naming conventions explained below.

 - **Folder Structure**: `<YYYYMM>`
 - **File Naming Convention**: `transactions_daily_<YYYYMM>.csv` and `tripstoptiming_daily_<YYYYMM>.csv`